The Hitman and Her: Background

 Clubbers would arrive at the featured club hoping to appear on television.
 Often members of the crowd would be plucked out to participate in games such as "Pass The Mic!", "Showing Out", and "Clothes Swap".
-It was produced for Granada Television at first by Music Box Productions, then by Granada TV itself, and later by Clear Idea Productions through to the final edition.

 In I Love 1988, Pete Waterman said that the idea for The Hitman and Her came to him when he turned on the TV late one night and the only TV station still on-air was featuring guest Elvis Costello talking about Irish politics.

 Music

 The theme tune, "Cocoon", was performed by Timerider, a pseudonym of the German singer Fancy.
 The track also appeared in the film The Fruit Machine, and Waterman also used it as the signature tune for his Saturday morning Radio City show.
 It is still today used as the theme tune for Barnsley F.C. and is played as the team comes out onto the pitch at every home game.
 Latterly, the show's theme tune changed to "Rofo's theme" by Rofo.

-The show acted as both an outlet to showcase artists from the PWL stable – such as Kylie Minogue, 2 Unlimited, Anticapella, and Opus III, as well as featuring the key club tunes from the day – largely as a result of Waterman's interest in the fledgling acid house scene.
+The show acted as both an outlet to showcase artists from the PWL stable, such as Kylie Minogue, 2 Unlimited, Anticapella, and Opus III, as well as featuring the key club tunes from the day – largely as a result of Waterman's interest in the fledgling acid house scene.
 Speaking to The Guardian in November 2013, Waterman explained "I loved acid house and trance.
 I just absolutely adored it."
 One track the show championed in particular was "Stakker Humanoid" by Brian Dougans, which Waterman described as "a Hitman and Her tune".